audioscavenger/BiasBuster/README.md

 - [ ] 0.9.?
 TODO web ui
 - [ ] 0.9.?
 TODO automate mp3 downloads from cloud + process + uploads from/to cloud server
 - [ ] 0.9.?
 TODO adding bias_score.py from https://github.com/auroracramer/language-model-bias
-- [ ] 0.9.?
-WIP adding Misinformation heatmap from https://github.com/PDXBek/Misinformation
+- [ ] 0.9.5   adding Misinformation heatmap from https://github.com/PDXBek/Misinformation
 - [x] 0.9.4   wordCloudDict parameters are auto-added to script arguments and --help is auto-build
 - [x] 0.9.3   added and played with most of the genWordCloud parameters in wordCloudDict
 - [x] 0.9.2   updated stopwords to level 5 + you can add many files with --inputStopWordsFiles